hammyasf/food-delivery/backend/README.md

   </a>
 </p>

-> Food Ordering App, Made using React, Chakra UI and Apollo Client
+> GraphQL Backend for Food Ordering App, Made using Apollo, Prisma, PostgreSQL and Express

 ### 🏠 [Homepage](http://localhost:4000)